CriticalMoments/CMSaasStarter/README.md

   - Stripe Checkout
   - Stripe Portal

+## Philosophy

+- Delightful developer experience: thoughtful stack that’s fun to work with (SvelteKit+DaisyUI).
+It includes all the dev tools you need to make a project that scales (code formatting, linting, test framework, CI, etc).
+- Free: free tools are the origin of many great projects; a $200 template or $20/mo hosting bill is enough to squash them.
+This boilerplate is 100% free.
+Our suggested hosting stack is free as well.
+- Open Source: This template is open source with MIT Licensed.
+Being open has major advantages: 1) community support on bug fixes 2) see code/quality/style before choosing a template.
+3) No surprises.
+- Minimal dependencies + Hackable: we have a short list of dependencies (SvelteKit, Tailwind, DaisyUI, Supabase, Stripe, plus development tools like eslint).
+The app is as about close to a pure “SvelteKit+Tailwind” app that you can get.
+There’s no templating engine to learn, no template specific CMS, no module system.
+That means it’s very easy to add/remove/modify features to fit your needs, and you’ll be learning transferable skills on some of the best web frameworks while you do.

 ## Suggested Hosting Stack

 **There’s no cost for using this template**.
 The costs below reflect our suggested hosting stack.